 Where to Eat Lunch in Zagreb

 You won't be short on options of where to eat in Zagreb once you're in the heart of the city, but I'm partial to La Štruk.
 The quaint restaurant gets its name after a traditional cheese-layered dish from the region of Zagorje.
-At La Štruk, they serve a wide variety of humble and tasty cottage cheese dishes along with some innovative takes, such as their chocolate special.
+At La Štruk, they serve a wide variety of humble and tasty štrukli (local cottage cheese) dishes along with some innovative takes, such as their chocolate special.
 This popular food in Zagreb is probably most enjoyed at home but you can try a slice of comfort at this restaurant!

 Go up, Then Underground